-- 1. Select the "On" security mode by pressing the up arrow below the word "On" - 2.
+- 1. Press the arrow on the right side of the display, under the work "on" - 2.
 Enter your access code. - 3.
-Press ENTER. - 4.
-The display will state "Security is ON".
+Press the Enter button - 4.
+Wait until the light illuminates/flashes red.
 This means the system is now on.
 The pad will begin to "beep" slowly.
-Leave the school immediately through the designated Entry/Exit door.
+Leave the school immediately (within 30 seconds) through the designated Entry / Exit door.